 |Finger Injury||Severe fracture||Up to £34,480||Could lead to temporary loss of function of the affected fingers as result of injury.|

 |Finger Injury||Loss of index finger||In the region of £23,460||Could lead to amputation of the affected fingers.|

 |Finger Injury||Fracture of index finger||£8,550 to £11,480||Injury may look small but enough to cause problems.|

 If you need a more accurate idea of what you might receive or other injuries not listed on the table, you can contact our team for a free consultation.

 If you call our offices, for example, we can offer you a legal consultation free of charge.
-This is a no-obligation discussion in which we will examine every detail of your case.
+This is a no-obligation discussion in which we will examine every detail of your personal protective equipment claims.
 In doing so, we will be able to provide you with an experienced insight into the potential chances for success and the amount of compensation you might receive.
 If you do decide to work with our firm, we can then handle the case on your behalf.
 This will include arranging our ‘No Win No Fee’ agreement, helping you find a local doctor, and proceeding with the filing of all the necessary paperwork.
 We can also conduct fact-finding and evidence gathering while you focus on recovering from your injuries.
 With the right law firm on your side, starting a legal claim can be much, much simpler.

 If you want to work with the best legal team available, we are the perfect choice.
 Our legal team has spent years refining our knowledge of the injury compensation world and we know how to maximise your settlement amount while still providing insightful, caring assistance.
 We want you to get the compensation you are owed and we can do this using our ‘No Win No Fee’ agreement, our free legal consultation, and our ability to organise a visit to a local doctor when you need it most.